Valerie Cisler, Dean

 Degrees offered are:

-- Bachelor of Science in communication (media studies and professional communication emphases).
+- Bachelor of Science in communication with an emphasis in professional communication .

-- Bachelor of Fine Arts in theatre arts with options in acting , design and technology , and musical theatre .
+- Bachelor of Fine Arts in art with two-dimensional or three-dimensional emphases; graphic design ; interior architecture ; theatre arts with options in acting , design and technolgy , or musical theatre .

-- Bachelor of Music with options injazz studies , Music Education, B.M. , and music performance (instrumental , piano , and vocal emphases).
+- Bachelor of Music with options in applied music, jazz studies , music education ; music performance with emphases in instrumental , piano , and vocal .

-Refer to the degree requirements listed in each school’s section of this catalog.
+Refer to the degree requirements listed in each department’s section of this catalog.

 To earn your degree, successfully complete the General Education Program (GEP) requirements , requirements for your major, and approved electives totaling no less than 120 credits.
 To graduate, you must earn at least 40 credits in courses numbered 300 or above.